umutaykol/Android-World_News/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This application shows news of 5 countries.
+This application shows news from 5 countries.
 Easy to use just tab to the news which you want to see full detail of the article.

 ### Screenshots